Death toll from Johannesburg fire rises to 76 as city turns to tough job of identifying victims

 Neighborhood residents stand near the scene of one of South Africa's deadliest inner-city fires in Johannesburg, South Africa, Friday, Sept.
 1, 2023.
 (AP Photo/Jerome Delay)

-Lead photo: Two men stand in front of their rooftop shack overlooking the scene of one of South Africa's deadliest inner-city fires in Johannesburg, South Africa, Friday, Sept.
+Lead photo: Curtains and sheets used by people trying to flee one of South Africa's deadliest inner-city fires dangle from windows, in Johannesburg, South Africa, Friday, Sept.
 1, 2023.
 (AP Photo/Jerome Delay)

 Text from AP News story, Death toll from Johannesburg fire rises to 76 as city turns to tough job of identifying victims, by Gerald Imray and Mogomotsi Magome